graphcore/poptorch/docs/user_guide/overview.rst

 You can also call this custom op inside a training model using :py:class:`~poptorch.custom_op` and the backward op will be called automatically.

+The Graphcore tutorials repository contains a feature example demonstrating how to load and in and use a custom op in a PopTorch model: `PopTorch example: Custom op <https://github.com/graphcore/tutorials/tree/sdk-release-2.3/feature_examples/pytorch/custom_op>`_.

 Passing attributes to the custom op
 -----------------------------------